Active case

 GLP-1 receptor agonists are medications that act like the GLP-1 hormone in the human body.
 These medications imitate the way natural hormones act, including how they connect to cell receptors.
 One well-known GLP-1 receptor agonist is Ozempic.

 The GLP-1 hormone plays a key role in controlling blood sugar levels and appetite.
 Ozempic imitates this hormone’s effect on blood sugar and appetite.
-However, when taken in higher amounts, it more effectively decreases appetite to aid in weight loss.
+When taken in higher amounts, it more effectively decreases appetite to aid in weight loss.

-Novo Nordisk has manufactured multiple GLP-1 agonist products, such as liraglutide in addition to semaglutide, to treat obesity and diabetes and broaden the use of GLP-1 agonists in treating these conditions.
+Novo Nordisk has manufactured multiple GLP-1 receptor agonist products, which include not just semaglutide but liraglutide, to treat obesity and diabetes while broadening the use of GLP-1 receptor agonists in treating these conditions

 Has Ozempic been approved by the FDA for weight loss?